Big Brother (British TV series) series 5: Viewership

-"Fight Night"
+Fight Night

-On Day 20 in the House, a series of altercations began in the House, which eventually escalated and became physical.
-The incident was subsequently referred to as "Fight Night" by the press, by fans of the show, and, in a live episode the night after the incident was shown, by presenter Davina McCall.
+On Day 20 in the House, a series of altercations began, which eventually escalated and became physical.
+The incident was subsequently referred to as "Fight Night" by the press, fans of the show, and, in a live episode the night after the incident was shown, presenter Davina McCall.

 Background

 On Day 15, Emma and Michelle were sent to a secret room in the House named "the Bedsit" as part of a fake eviction.
-They were given access to live streaming from the House, were able to observe housemates' conversations and play pranks on them.
+They were given access to live streaming from the House and were able to observe housemates' conversations and play pranks on them.
 Under the impression that they had been evicted, some of the remaining housemates spoke poorly of Emma and Michelle.

 On 16 June, which was Day 20 in the House, Emma and Michelle were returned to the House from the Bedsit.
 Upon their return, the housemates were provided with fancy dress costumes, party food and alcohol.

 Incident

 In the early hours of 17 June, some of the housemates engaged in a playful food fight, leaving the communal living area in a mess.
 When Jason insisted that they tidy up their mess, Marco refused, prompting an argument between the pair.
 Nádia and Emma intervened in defence of Marco, with Nádia flipping over a table and, at one point, she slapped Jason.

 The argument continued to escalate, with Emma and Victor squaring up to each other.
 Emma and Victor began throwing more food at each other, with Emma eventually throwing an empty tray at him.
 When Victor retaliated by throwing the same tray at Emma, hitting her in the back of the head, she raced towards him, and a scuffle ensued, while other housemates attempted to separate them.
 Big Brother repeatedly called Victor to the Diary Room and, as Stuart attempted to get him to comply, Emma was physically carried to the bedroom by Dan, whilst she screamed "I'll fucking kill you" at Victor.

 The arguments led to Shell becoming very emotional, and she hid in the bathroom where she was comforted by Vanessa.
-Nádia entered the bathroom with the intent of apologising for upsetting Shell, but ended up having an argument with Vanessa.
+Nádia entered the bathroom with the intent of apologising for upsetting Shell but ended up having an argument with Vanessa.

 At the beginning of the altercations, Big Brother placed security guards into the camera runs surrounding the House.
 Approximately twenty minutes after the altercations began, Big Brother sent the guards into the House via the bedroom.
 Housemates were then separated and monitored throughout the night by guards stationed within the House.